-In this digital age, many e-Commerce businesses are most likely similar to yours.
+In this digital age, many e-commerce businesses are likely similar to yours.
 The challenge lies in making your business stand out for it to succeed.
 A reason why so many business ventures fail is that the owners lack the skills to make crucial marketing decisions.
 One important decision that needs to be made is deciding what kind of entity you want your business to be.

 To answer that concern, here is how an LLC can benefit your store.